1998–99 Sacramento Kings season

 The 1998–99 Sacramento Kings season was the 50th season for the Sacramento Kings in the National Basketball Association, and their 14th season in Sacramento, California.
 Due to a lockout, the regular season began on February 5, 1999, and was cut from 82 games to 50.

+Season summary

+Off-season

 The Kings received the seventh overall pick in the 1998 NBA draft, and selected point guard Jason Williams from the University of Florida; Williams would earn the nickname "White Chocolate", and would also be known for his flashy passes and crossovers.
 During the off-season, the team acquired All-Star forward Chris Webber from the Washington Wizards, and signed free agents Vlade Divac, Vernon Maxwell, three-point specialist Jon Barry, and second-year center Scot Pollard, who was signed midway through the season while Terry Dehere was released to free agency.
-After playing overseas in Greece, Serbian small forward Peja Stojaković, who was drafted by the Kings as the fourteenth overall pick in the 1996 NBA draft, made his debut in the NBA this season.
+After playing overseas in Greece, Serbian small forward Peja Stojaković, who was drafted by the Kings as the 14th overall pick in the 1996 NBA draft, made his debut in the NBA this season.
+The Kings also hired Rick Adelman as their new head coach; Adelman led the Portland Trail Blazers to two trips to the NBA Finals between 1990 and 1992.

+For the season, the Kings revealed new purple alternate road uniforms, which featured a black and white trim, and a black side panel on the right leg of their shorts; these uniforms would remain in use until 2002.